webdevyyannah/LW5-Comparative_Analysis_of_Pre-trained_CNN_Models_for-_Custom_Image_Classification/README.md

 - Result: 100% accuracy on all 20 classes with zero misclassifications
 - Note: Teachable Machine uses MobileNet internally as its base architecture with ImageNet pre-trained weights, which explains its perfect performance on a well-curated dataset.
+AUC is not directly available in Teachable Machine.

-**1st Model (LW1 - Fashion MNIST)**
+**1st Model (LW1 - Fashion MNIST Dense NN)**
 - Architecture: Simple Dense Neural Network
   (Flatten → Dense 256 → Dense 64 → Dense 10)
 - Dataset: Fashion MNIST (10 classes, 60,000 training / 10,000 test images)
 - Parameters: 22 epochs, Adam optimizer
 - Result: Train Accuracy 0.9190, Test Accuracy 0.8894, Test Loss 0.3780
 - Note: This was a basic fully-connected neural network with no convolutional layers, trained on grayscale 28x28 images.
-The absence of CNN layers limited its feature extraction capability, explaining the lower accuracy compared to CNN-based models.
+Precision, Recall, F1, and AUC were not computed in LW1 as the activity focused only on basic accuracy and loss evaluation.

 **2nd Model (LW3 - Custom CNN Baseline)**
 - Architecture: Custom CNN